Andamio-Platform/dfa-pbl/src/andamio/course/202/assignment2023.md

 }
 ---

-**Task:** Check for 1 eligible project and 1 ineligible project from past submission and state why it was eligible and inelligible.
+**Task:** Check for one eligible project and one ineligible project from past submissions and state why it was eligible and ineligible here.